Air China: Cabin

 Economy class is offered on all Air China aircraft.
 IFE with AVOD functionality is available on Boeing 777-300ER, Boeing 787-9, Airbus A350-900, Boeing 747 and newer Airbus A330 aircraft with different screen sizes and different systems from Panasonic and Thales.
 Universal power port and USB availability is different upon aircraft.
+Seats typically have a seat pitch of 31 inches, and a width of 17-18 inches, depending on aircraft.
+On Airbus A330s, economy class is in a 2-4-2 configuration, whilst on Airbus A350s and Boeing 787s, a 3-3-3 configuration is present.
+Boeing 747s and 777s have a 3-4-3 configuration.
+All narrowbody jets are configured in a 3-3 configuration except for the Comac ARJ21s, which have a 3-2 configuration.